ICESAT-2HackWeek/learning-resources/docs/logistics/schedule.md

 * [Slides for this lesson](https://docs.google.com/presentation/d/1pOWte7V5UbnVBvRktvLbLTRluDwrGbXtIdAZhzAd1AE/edit?usp=sharing)

-### 10:00 to 11:00 AM: Office hours

-* have questions?
-Need help with the materials so far?
-Come chat with an instructor during office hours!

 ### 11:00 to 12:30 AM: Jupyter and iPython

 *Lead Instructor: Fernando Perez*

 * Clone this **[intro-jupyter](https://github.com/ICESAT-2HackWeek/intro-jupyter)** repository to your local directory to follow along during the tutorial.

 ### 12:30 to 1:00 PM: Office hours

 * have questions?
 Need help with the materials so far?
 Come chat with an instructor during office hours!
-And of course get in touch on Slack too - we know the continuous/overlapping sessions could make for a long day, so be sure to take care of yourself and don't feel like you need to attend every moment!
+And of course get in touch on Slack too - we know the continuous sessions could make for a long day, so be sure to take care of yourself and don't feel like you need to attend every moment!

 ________________________________________________________